vishu1807/follow-along-e-commerce/README.md

 Database Connection: We integrated MongoDB into the project to store and manage data.
 The server is now connected to MongoDB, enabling efficient data storage and retrieval.

 Error Handling: Basic error-handling mechanisms were added to ensure that the server can respond with clear error messages for better debugging and user feedback.

+Milestone 7: Login Endpoint 📝

+Create a login endpoint to authenticate users.
+Users provide their email/username and password.
+The backend compares the entered password (hashed with bcrypt) to the stored password.
+If valid, a JWT token is generated and returned for subsequent requests.

+Dependencies: bcryptjs, jsonwebtoken.

+Test via POST /api/auth/login with email and password in the request body.

+Response: Success with a token, or error for invalid credentials.